perforce/datapushgateway/README.md

         //datapushgateway/... //bot_HRA_instance_monitor_ws/...
     ```

 2. Adjust the `Root` and `View` as per your server setup.
 The `Root` should match the directory where DataPushGateway will store its data.

 Before starting the DataPushGateway, you need to set up the `config.yaml` file with the appropriate settings:

 3. Set the `P4CONFIG` path in the `config.yaml` file.
 This path points to your `.p4config` file which contains necessary Perforce settings.
 Add the following line to `config.yaml`:

 ```
         P4CONFIG: /home/datapushgateway/.p4config
 ```

-4. Edit .p4config file in respective directory as defined in the config.yaml
+4. Edit `.p4config` file in the directory defined in the config.yaml

 ```
 P4PORT=ssl:my_monitoring_server:1666
 P4USER=bot_HRA_instance_monitor